 Hanging out with all my friends.
 Below an old temple I saw tucked away off the road was a nice side trip.

 Once back on my route I came upon what turned out to be the afternoons unexpected highlight.
-Former MotoGP world champion Kenny Roberts apparently likes the area around Aso volcano and so a popular riding road (that presumably he enjoyed riding) has been given the title Kenny Road.
+Former MotoGP world champion Kenny Roberts apparently liked riding the area around Aso volcano and a popular riding road has been given the title Kenny Road.
 It is a terrific bit of tar with generous surveying and grand views.
 I can see why he liked it.

 As you can see the rain closed back in again yet still not actually on me.
 Still you can only push luck so far.
 I decided to make tracks to my hotel after this at Yatsushiro so I did not wear out my good fortune with the rain gods.
 Todays route is brought to you by Lawson’s Uchi Cafe, Cafe Au Lait.